Inspiring Landscapes / Spaces

 All images except first by Baum & Leahy:

 Day Trip to the Quantum World

-I’m currently participating in More is Different, an elective as part of my MA at the Royal College of Art that explores innovative and experimental ways in which concepts from quantum thinking can be applied to art and design.
+I’m currently participating in More is Different, an elective organised as part of my MA at the Royal College of Art that explores innovative and experimental ways in which concepts from quantum thinking can be applied to art and design.
 As part of this we visited a lab in London… really exciting.

 Dabbling in GANs

 I’ve been tinkering with GANs lately as part of my research for More is Different (see previous post for more info).
-So far I have just been generating images using pre-trained models as well as training my own from pre-built datasets, but currently in the process of collecting my own.
+So far I have just been generating images using pre-trained models and training my own from pre-built datasets, but currently in the process of collecting my own.
 Using Torch (Lua) for this... also dabbling in some WaveNets for audio using TensorFlow (Python).
 More on this soon. #phantasmsintobeing #pullingfaces